Philip-Kiehnle/STMInverter/Readme.md

 The PLL detects 50Hz only.
 If pure sinusoidal current should be fed into the grid, more sophisticated PLL structures or current controllers are necessary.
 But this approach seems to be a grid-friendly approach, since harmonics are partially compensated by the inverter.

 For grid islandig detection, more sophisticated methods should be implemented.
 At the moment, the grid is valid if 50Hz +-1Hz and Vgrid_amplitude_nom +-10% are detected.

+Design a combined PCB for the controller and the power stage and get rid of the breadboard demonstrator with an old 30V Mosfet power stage protoype.